GoodSpeed full review

 GoodSpeed vs GlobalGig Hotspot

 We recently tested a similar international mobile Wi-Fi device - the GlobalGig Hotspot.
 It's worth comparing the two.
-See also: Globalgig Hotspot review - wireless hotspot offers simple, cheap internet on the move.

 The GoodSpeed offers connectivity in a wider range of countries, but is considerably more expensive to use.
 Rather than the GoodSpeed's complicated pricing plan with GlobalGig you pay one fee each month and that covers you for use in all the countries with which GlobalGig has a deal.
 (You pay £79 up front for the device, and then monthly fees of £15 for 1GB, £25 for up to 3GB, and £35 for 5GB - wherever you are.)